New Member Frequently Asked Questions

 Can you tell me about the band classes at FHS?

 All students participate in marching band in the fall semester.
 This ends at the conclusion of football season (approximately 14 weeks).
-After marching season, the FHS Band divides into five groups for the concert season.
+After marching season, the FHS Band divides into four groups for the concert season.
 All of the concert groups rehearse during 1st block of the day and compete in the spring.
 The difference between the groups is the difficulty level of the music they perform.
 The division allows for more individualized instruction and keeps the student progressing at his or her own level.
-Jazz Band is also available to all members of the FHS Band.
-It is a volunteer group that rehearses on Tuesday afternoons after marching season.
+Jazz Band is also available to all members of the FHS Band who play a standard jazz instrument.
+It is an academic class that meets during the school day.

 Can I get all the classes I need and still be in band?